Trudeau appoints Richard Wagner as Supreme Court chief justice

 "As the chief justice, Beverley McLachlin leaves incredible shoes to fill, and I think that there are similarities but I'm confident that Justice Wagner will chart his own path, and it will be a positive path for the Supreme Court."

+Wagner is a firm believer in the independence of judges, once saying that "the judiciary is only accountable to the person subject to trial."

-Wagner has long been familiar with the glare of publicity as the middle child of former Quebec Liberal cabinet minister and one-time federal Conservative leadership candidate Claude Wagner.
+He has long been familiar with the glare of publicity as the middle child of former Quebec Liberal cabinet minister and one-time federal Conservative leadership candidate Claude Wagner.

-He is a firm believer in the independence of judges, once saying that "the judiciary is only accountable to the person subject to trial."

-BREAKING: Prime Minister Trudeau names Richard Wagner (Quebec) new Chief Justice of the Supreme Court of Canada #cdnpoli pic.twitter.com/tdugRD7bJ8— Rachel Aiello (@rachaiello) December 12, 2017
+Controversy ensued last summer after Wagner denied four LGBTQ groups an opportunity to intervene in a case about a Christian law school.
+Notably, the judge took the rare step of explaining his decision to a newspaper reporter, insisting he was not trying to exclude voices.

+"He doesn't seem to be afraid to engage in the public sphere.
+We'll see if that continues as chief," said Carissima Mathen, a vice-dean of law at the University of Ottawa, Wagner's alma mater.

 Top Video